ibm-cloud-docs/databases-for-etcd/howto-autoscaling.md

 # Autoscaling
 {: #autoscaling}

 Autoscaling is designed to respond to the short-to-medium term trends in resource usage on your {{site.data.keyword.databases-for-etcd_full}} deployment.
 When enabled, your deployment is checked at the interval you specify.
 If it is running short on resources, more resources are added to the deployment.
-To keep an eye on your resources, use the [Monitoring integration](/docs/databases-for-etcd?topic=databases-for-etcd-sysdig-monitoring), which provides metrics for memory, disk space, and disk I/O utilization.
+To keep an eye on your resources, use the [Monitoring{{site.data.keyword.monitoringfull}} integration](/docs/databases-for-etcd?topic=databases-for-etcd-sysdig-monitoring), which provides metrics for memory, disk space, and disk I/O utilization.

 You can set your deployment to autoscale disk, RAM, or both.